NaturalHPC/cerulean-test-docker-images/README.rst

   ``debug``.
 This container must be run with the ``--cap-add SYS_RESOURCE`` option.

-``cerulean-fake-slurm-16-05``
-  An image based on cerulean-fake-base, which also has Slurm 16.05 installed and running.
-The virtual cluster has 4 nodes, in two queues named ``batch`` and ``debug``.

 ``cerulean-fake-slurm-17-02``
-  Like cerulean-fake-slurm-16-05, but with Slurm 17.02.
+  An image based on cerulean-fake-base-old, which also has all the listed versions of Slurm installed, and 17.02 loaded by default and running.

+  The container expects to be started with hostname `headnode`.

+  If the environment variable SELF_CONTAINED is set to 1 when starting the container, it will run both the headnode and five nodes, which are in two queues named ``batch`` and ``debug``.
+If SELF_CONTAINED is not set, then you'll need to start five additional containers with hostnames `node-0` through `node-4`, in the same network so that they can connect to each other.
+See below.

 ``cerulean-fake-slurm-17-11``
-  Like cerulean-fake-slurm-16-05, but with Slurm 17.11.
+  Like cerulean-fake-slurm-17-02, but with Slurm 17.11.

 ``cerulean-fake-slurm-18-08``
-  Like cerulean-fake-slurm-16-05, but with Slurm 18.08.
+  Like cerulean-fake-slurm-17-02, but with Slurm 18.08.

 ``cerulean-fake-slurm-19-05``
-  Like cerulean-fake-slurm-16-05, but with Slurm 19.05.
+  Like cerulean-fake-slurm-17-02, but with Slurm 19.05.

 ``cerulean-fake-slurm-20-02``
-  Like cerulean-fake-slurm-16-05, but with Slurm 20.02.
+  Like cerulean-fake-slurm-17-02, but with Slurm 20.02.

 ``cerulean-fake-slurm-20-11``
-  Like cerulean-fake-slurm-16-05, but with Slurm 20.11.
+  Like cerulean-fake-slurm-17-02, but based on cerulean-fake-base and with Slurm 20.11.

 ``cerulean-fake-slurm-21-08``
-  Like cerulean-fake-slurm-16-05, but with Slurm 21.08.
+  Like cerulean-fake-slurm-20-11, but with Slurm 21.08.

 ``cerulean-fake-slurm-22-05``
-  Like cerulean-fake-slurm-16-05, but with Slurm 22.05.
+  Like cerulean-fake-slurm-20-11, but with Slurm 22.05.

 ``cerulean-fake-slurm-23-02``
-  Like cerulean-fake-slurm-16-05, but with Slurm 23.02.
+  Like cerulean-fake-slurm-20-11, but with Slurm 23.02.

 ``cerulean-fake-slurm-23-11``
-  Like cerulean-fake-slurm-16-05, but with Slurm 23.11.
+  Like cerulean-fake-slurm-20-11, but with Slurm 23.11.

 ``cerulean-fake-slurm-flaky``
   Like cerulean-fake-slurm-17-11, but kills ssh connections regularly.